 Tennis for the Disabled

-This section of Ableize has been created to provide an extensive resource of wheelchair and visually impaired disabled tennis clubs, information and resources available in the UK.
-Browse through the disabled tennis sites being promoted below to find details of the sport, rules and how to get involved along with contacts for more information.
+This disability tennis section of ABLEize has been created to provide an extensive resource of wheelchair and visually impaired disabled tennis clubs, information and resources available in the UK.
+Browse through the disability tennis sites being promoted below to find details of the sport, rules and how to get involved along with contacts for more information.

-Offers a range of tennis sessions for the disabled in Northampton including wheelchair and visually impaired tennis.
+Offers a range of disability tennis sessions and training for the disabled in Northampton.
+Site including details of wheelchair and visually impaired tennis.

 Find details of wheelchair tennis offered in the South London boroughs of Southwark, Lambeth or Lewisham.
 Contains state-of-the-art courts and specially trained coaches.
 Pop along and check them out.